Table of Contents

-If you believe your writing is crap, you produce only crap and you will continue writing like that.
-Changing your perspective towards the positive will bring good results.
+If you believe your writing is crap, you produce only crap, and you will continue writing like that.
+Changing your perspective toward the positive will bring good results.

-It’s not being narcissistic or delusional.
+It’s not being selfish or delusional.
 That’s another story.

-Do you remember the time when your teacher asks you to write “I’m sorry I will not do that again.” in class several times on a sheet of paper.
+Do you remember when your teacher asked you to write “I’m sorry, I will not do that again” in class several times on a sheet of paper?
 Not only for one sheet of paper, but 10, if not 20 of them?

-Do you still remember that experience when a peddler approaches you to buy his products and follows you from the intersection to your house, annoying with his non-stop sales talk?
+Do you still remember that experience when a peddler approached you to buy his products and followed you from the intersection to your house, annoying you with his non-stop sales talk?

 How do you feel about these events?

 Why do you think they make us feel uncomfortable, my friend?

 It’s about repetition.
 And I bet you don’t like that.
 You don’t want routines.
 However, it’s how you learn best.

 I know this sounds a bit cliché but repetition is the key for a successful writing.
 Every writer knows that writing every single day helps them improve.
 It is only when you sore your writing muscles you see desirable results.
 Irresistible writing that magnets high-income opportunities.